larsreed/testdata/README.md

 #### Kommuner
 (County generator.)
 Another one based on a `FromFile`, reading "kommuner.txt" which contains Norwegian county names, formatted as "NNNN Ssss....", where NNNN is a 4-digit code, followed by a space, then the name.
-There are 3 alternative invokations, they all have an optional `allLines` parameter (default `true`) for the `FromFile` generator:
+There are 3 alternative invocations:

 * `Kommuner`: returns full strings as described above
 * `Kommuner.kommunenr`: returns the numeric code only